6/18/2026

 Professional Development: Enhancing Your Orthographic Mapping Instruction

-Most professional learning has not prepared teachers to focus on skills students need to strengthen their orthographic mapping.
+Most professional learning has not prepared teachers to focus on the skills students need to strengthen their orthographic mapping.
 Lexia’s professional learning solutions help teachers understand and apply the core principles of the science of reading—including orthography—throughout elementary and middle school.

 Developed by Dr. Louisa Moats and leaders in the field of literacy, the Lexia® LETRS® (Language Essentials for Teachers of Reading and Spelling) Suite supports Structured Literacy instruction.
 LETRS can help you better understand the foundational and fundamentals of reading and writing instruction, including phonological awareness, phonics, fluency, vocabulary, comprehension, and written language.